-There are invisible and unconsciousness bias practiced against excluded groups within the workplace which consequently drains their potential and deprives them of an enabling working environment.
+There lies invisible and unconsciousness bias against excluded groups within the workplace which consequently drains their potential and deprives them of an enabling working environment.
 Hence, beginnings are tender and crucial.
-In general, as well, family and career balance is a huge obstacle often faced, especially by women.
+In general, as well, family and career balance are a huge obstacle often faced, especially by women.
 Women are expected to excel in both home space and the workspace.
-Therefore, it is necessary to have policies relating to careers after break, flexi-timings, and encouraging young girls to choose science and technology and hold training programs for women studies.
+Therefore, it is necessary to have policies relating to careers after break, flexi-timings, encouraging young girls to choose science and technology and hold training programs for women studies.
 However, it is not sufficient.
-Both institutional changes as well as Change in societal mindset is required.
+Both institutional changes as well as change in societal mindset is required.
 Awareness that it proves to be beneficial not just for the excluded groups but for science in general is also very necessary.
 This mindset needs to be the part of the ecosystem for equity and inclusivity in science.

-Prof. Godbole's talk was followed by an interaction session where the participants put up their queries, questions and suggestions.
+Prof. Godbole's talk was followed by an interaction session where the participants put up their queries, questions, and suggestions.
 It was an interactive and interesting session indeed.
 The webinar ended with a vote of thanks by the Dr. Goswami, Head of the Department, CSCWS.
-Target: Students Aid: PPT Impact: The students were able to understand about organizational culture and climate change.